Concurrent complex submissions

 Covid-19 and rent review

 (2) Post-review event.
-A post-review event is inadmissible as evidence, because w
+A post-review event is inadmissible as evidence because w

 hat happened after the valuation date is not a foreseeable event on the valuation date.
 The parties are not entitled to take into account subsequent events which showed how possibilities turned out: to do so would introduce knowledge not available at the valuation date.

 Coronavirus?
-On 31 December 2019, the disease, now known as Covid-19, outbreak started in Wuhan, China.
-31 January 2020: the first Coronavirus cases in UK.
-Please click here for a time line.
+On 31 December 2019, the disease, now known as Covid-19, the outbreak was reported as started in Wuhan, China.
+31 January 2020: the first Coronavirus cases in the UK.
+Whether 31 January 2020 will generally be accepted as the effective date in the context of a post-review event, I shall reason accordingly.

 ML Converter